NonequilibriumDynamics/NormalHermiteSplines.jl/docs/src/Interpolating-Normal-Splines.md

 We now consider the choice of value for parameterd $\varepsilon$.
 In a case when value of this parameter is small the normal spline is similar to Duchon's $D^m -$spline [12].
 Approximating properties of the normal spline are getting better with smaller values of $\varepsilon$, however with decreasing value of $\varepsilon$ the condition number of the corresponding Gram matrix is increasing.
 Therefore, when choosing the value of parameter $\varepsilon$, a compromise is needed.
 In practice, it is necessary to choose such value of the $\varepsilon$ that condition number of Gram matrix is small enough.
 Numerical procedures of the matrix condition number estimation are well known.

-As well, it is useful to preprocess the source data of the problem by transforming the domain where interpolation knots are located into the unit hypercube.
+As well, it is useful to preprocess the source data of the problem by transforming the domain where interpolation nodes are located into the unit hypercube.

 The normal splines method for one-dimensional function interpolation and linear ordinary differential and integral equations was proposed in [8] and [9] and developed in [10].
 Multivariate generalization of the normal splines method was developed for two-dimensional problem of low-range computerized tomography in [15] and applied for solving a mathematical economics problem in [11].
 Further results were reported on seminars and conferences [14,21,22].